How to Protect Your Skin from Pollution

 Drink More Water

-Hydration helps your skin stay elastic and flushes toxins from your body.
+Hydration helps your skin stay elastic and supports overall wellness.
 Aim for 6–8 glasses a day, and include hydrating fruits like watermelon, cucumber, and citrus.

 Eat Antioxidant-Rich Foods

-A diet high in antioxidants boosts your body’s natural defense against pollution.
+A diet high in antioxidants supports your overall well-being against pollution.

 These nutrients support collagen production and protect skin cells from stress.